firstcontributions/first-contributions/CODE_OF_CONDUCT.md

 identity and orientation.

-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community ASCE.

 ## Our Standards